sdonohoo/forecasting/internal_docs/Pull Req Process.md

    * Collect all comments and verify implementation
    * Review the entire code/doc for validity
    * Approve the PR (after all comments are processed and completed)
-6. After the PR approval, the submitter should merge the relevant code/doc into the master brunch and resolve conflicts (if exist)
+6. After the PR approval, the developer should merge the relevant code/doc into the master branch and resolve conflicts (if exist)

 ## Resource Planing Implications

-Since reviewing and approving PRs could be time consuming, it is important to plan and allocating resources in advance for that.Therefor, the following guidelines should be considered:
+Since reviewing and approving PRs could be time consuming, it is important to plan and allocate resources in advance for that.
+Therefore, the following guidelines should be considered:

 * At the sprint planing, all expected PRs should be discussed based on inputs from all developers
 * At the sprint planning, the designated approver should be designated